TransitTalk/Transit-Talk/README.md

 ## BUILD/INSTALLATION INSTRUCTIONS
   * Ruby on Rails - 2.3.0
     * All necessary packages for running this software are provided in the GEMFILE included in the source-code.
-Use
+Use the command

     ```
     $ bundle install
     ```
+    to install all packages listed.

 ## Contributor Guide
 [LINK TO CONTRIBUTING.md]